dirkpmueller/DiamondTusks/README.md

 - 👋 Hi, I’m @DiamondTusks
 - 👀 I’m interested in Web3 and long walks.
-- 🌱 I’m currently learning Haskell and Plutus
+- 🌱 I’m currently learning Python, AWS and Plutus.
 - 💞️ I’m looking to collaborate on any interesting project.
 - 📫 How to reach me... diamondtusks@gmail.com